 For the purposes of this Five Year Financial Outlook, cruise line revenues forecast is based on anticipated cruise lines' itineraries through FY 2016-2017.
-Future estimates include a two percent passenger increase in FY 2017-18 with passenger levels remaining fairly stable through FY 2019-20.
+Future estimates include nearly a six percent increase in multi-day passenger revenue in FY 2017-18 with passenger levels growing modestly with new ships arriving through FY 2019-20.
 It is estimated that an additional 1.0 million passengers will occur in FY 2020-21 when a new cruise line begins service.
 A three percent tariff increase is budgeted annually.
 Cargo revenue (including dockage/wharfage, crane and applicable rentals) is expected to increase an average of six percent annually.
 Other revenues are assumed static for this exercise.